William F. Slocum

-William Frederick Slocum, Jr. (born Grafton, Massachusetts, 29 July 1851; died 1934) was a United States educator.
+William Frederick Slocum, Jr. (born Grafton, Massachusetts, 29 July 1851; died 1934) was an American educator.
 In 1917 he was forced to retire as President of Colorado College after an investigation confirmed the accusations of multiple women that he had sexually harassed and sexually assaulted them.

 Biography

 He was the son of William F. Slocum, a Boston lawyer, and Margaret Tinker.
 He graduated from Amherst College in 1874.
 In 1874 and 1875, he was a newspaper correspondent in England and Germany.
 By 1876, he was at Andover Theological Seminary, where he graduated in 1878.
 He held Congregational pastorates at Amesbury, Massachusetts (1878–83), where in 1880 he married Mary Goodale Montgomery, and in Baltimore, Maryland (1883–88).
 He then became president of Colorado College.

 In 1917 he was forced to retire after an investigation confirmed the accusations of multiple women that he had sexually harassed and sexually assaulted them.

 After these events, Slocum moved to Newton Center, Massachusetts.
 He lectured and wrote on educational and sociological subjects.